yulya3102/agda-asm/Intro.md

 }{
 This work can be considered first step in the area of dynamic linking formalization.
-It can eventually result in verified linker that allows to reason about correctness of performed program transformations.
+It can eventually result in verified linker that allows to reason about the correctness of performed program transformations.

 The sources used in this paper are available at
 }